Karl Eberhard Schöngarth: Trial and execution

-Schöngarth was captured by the Allies at the end of the war in Europe.
-After an investigation, British occupation authorities charged him with the murder of Americo S. Galle, an American pilot.
+After an investigation, British occupation authorities charged Schöngarth with the murder of Americo S. Galle, an American pilot.
+On 21 November 1944, Galle's plane had been shot down in Enschede.
+He was captured by German soldiers, taken to a villa which the SD was using in Enschede, and made to change from his uniform into civilian clothes.

 The charge came after several Dutch people came forward and told British investigators that they had seen Galle's plane being shot down.
 Galle had been captured alive, but was later escorted into the woods, after which the witnesses said they heard a gunshot.

-On 21 November 1944, Galle's plane had been shot down in Enschede.
-He was captured by German soldiers, taken to a villa which the SD was using in Enschede, and had his army clothes changed out for civilian clothes.
 Schöngarth issued an order to kill Galle.

 Several hours later, a car was driven to the area.
 Erwin Knop (born 16 August 1905), the commander of the local SiPo and the head of a local Einsatzkommando in Enschede, emerged.
 He was accompanied by Untersturmführer Wilhelm Hadler (born 14 February 1898) and Unterscharführer Herbert Gernoth (born 12 January 1906), both of whom were subordinates to Knop.
 Knop took Galle into the car.
 He was followed by Scharführer Erich Lebing, 56, and Waffen-SS Oberscharführer Fritz Boehm, 28, both of whom were attached to the local SD.
 Obersturmführer Friederich Beeck (born 5 August 1886), the head of the Enschede villa, supervised the execution, choosing a burial site and ordering a grave to be dug.
 Lebing drove the car into the woods and kept watch as the others prepared to carry out the execution.
 Knop told Galle in English what was happening, to which the airman responded by being "very downhearted."
 Hadler and Gernoth dug a shallow grave, after which the rest of the group arrived.
 Hadler and Gernoth then escorted Galle from the car to the grave, where Gernoth shot him in the back of the neck.

-Schöngarth, Beeck, Knop, Gernoth, Hadler, Knop, Lebing, and Boehm were tried by a British military court in Burgsteinfurt in February 1946.
+Schöngarth, Beeck, Knop, Gernoth, Hadler, Lebing, and Boehm were tried by a British military court in Burgsteinfurt in February 1946.
 At the time, neither Galle's identity nor his nationality were known, so the defendants were charged with murdering an "unknown Allied airman."
 During his trial, Schöngarth's crimes in Poland were never mentioned, while his crimes in the Netherlands were only briefly discussed.